Buddy Melges: Sailing career

 Melges was inducted into the America's Cup Hall of Fame in 2001, and to the Inland Lake Yachting Association Hall of Fame in 2002.
 He was inducted into the National Sailing Hall of Fame in 2011.
-Melges lectures and teaches across the United States, and is a member of many yacht clubs.
-He has been characterized as the "Grand Master" of competitive yachting, and has been called "The Wizard of Zenda".
+Melges lectured and taught across the United States and was a member of many yacht clubs.
+He was characterized as the "Grand Master" of competitive yachting and was called "The Wizard of Zenda".

+Personal life

+He was married to Gloria for 69 years till his death with whom he had three children called Laura, Hans, and Harry C. Melges III.
+He is not to be confused with his son who is also a World Champion sailor Harry Melges III or one of his grandsons Harry Melges IV who is also an America Cup team sailor and Sailing World Champion.

+Melges died at his Fontana, Wisconsin, home on May 18, 2023, at the age of 93.